Skip to main content

 Bulk Operation Retry

 When using the batch endpoint, some items in a batch may succeed while others fail.
-The response includes per-item status codes, so you can retry only the failed items:
+Each item in the response has a status field (success or error) and an optional error object, so you can retry only the failed items:

 import { Signa } from '@signa-so/sdk';